hpcugent/vsc_user_docs/scripts/module_overview/README.md

    os.environ["MOCK_FILE_SWAP"] = path + "/data/data_swap_CLUSTER.txt"
    ```
     When trying to swap to, for example, the `cluster/pikachu` cluster,
-   it will use the `data_swap_dialga.txt` file as output for the swap command.
+   it will use the `data_swap_pikachu.txt` file as output for the swap command.

 ### Example
 An example of a possible `setup_class` function is given below.